 To create a webinar you’ll need a webinar creation program, a stable internet connection (minimum bandwidth 16 Mbit/s), and the necessary hardware.
 Most computers and laptops these days have a built-in microphone, but you may still want to use an external headset to reduce background noise and improve the quality of your webinar.
 It’s also advisable to use a camera or webcam to help build up a rapport with your audience – people like to see who’s talking to them.
 Finally, if people are paying to attend your webinar or it’s important that you convey a professional image, it’s worth investing in proper lighting equipment and a background screen.

 Webinar tools help teams work together irrespective of their physical locations.
-G Suite from IONOS is ideally suited to this kind of arrangement.
+Google Workspace from IONOS is ideally suited to this kind of arrangement.
 It keeps you connected to your colleagues and allows you to handle emails and documents in real-time.

 For more webinar creation tips, take a look at this video guide on how to do a webinar: